DemianWright/Discord-Dice/README.md

 ### Advantage Rolls ###
 Advantage rolls only take the highest die result into the final result.
 The are done by prefixing the standard roll message with `a`.
+(Case in-sensitive.)
 When doing an advantage roll, you must roll a minimum of two dice.
-If less dice are provided (or none at all) two dice are rolled.
+If less dice are provided (or no number at all) two dice are rolled.

 The space before the modifier is optional: `aXdY +Z` and `aXdY+Z` are equivalent.
 Roll message formats: